What Happened in Skinner: Reception

 The series has received a positive critical response.
 Skinner 1929 was one of the four films given the Director's Prize for "Unique Concept and Execution" at FilmQuest.
 One reviewer at the North Bend Film Festival wrote: "It recalls radio dramas of the midcentury period -- something to watch on a dark and stormy night.
 Fans of folk horror will go crazy for this one..."
 Another said of the film: "Genuinely creepy, this is the perfect marriage of old and new media to achieve a fascinating and impactful result."

-What Happened in Skinner was nominated for Best Indie Podcast at the 2022 Ambie Awards.
+Season 1 was nominated for Best Indie Podcast at the 2022 Ambie Awards.
 On March 29, 2022, the podcast reached #16 on Apple's US fiction charts.

+Season 2 was again nominated for Best Indie Podcast, which it subsequently won.

 The series has also developed a small cult following.
 According to The Hollywood Reporter, fans held an online memorial honoring the death of a minor character.